-What’s your favourite tv show, film, audio book or other reel based media right now and why?
+What’s your favourite TV show, film, audio book or other reel based media right now and why?

 Boots Riley’s “Sorry To Bother You!”
 I don’t know where to start.
 It confronts you with so much relating to modern day society and capitalism and sort of wipes the sleep from your eyes, just like The Coup’s music.

-Same as above but of all time and why?
 I watch quite a lot of films and there are a ton I love.
 But if I have to narrow it down I’d say my all-time favourites are : Ghost Dog : The Way of the Samurai by Jim Jarmusch – this film gets me so high every time I watch it.
 So cool and so funny.
 I love all the characters and all the samurai philosophy peppered throughout the story.
 Then RZA’s soundtrack is the cherry on top.

 Dr. Zhivago by David Lean – epic in every way.
 Lara is my favourite heroine and “Lara’s Theme,” composed by Maurice Jarre, is too beautiful.